theantisocialextrovert/twitter_hate_speech_classifier/README.md

 # twitter_hate_speech_classifier
-**Hate speech** online is becoming a lethal tool for cyber bullying and in spreading hatred online. this classifier can be used to classify tweets which contain hate speech, we are using a Word Bag approch here, and the classifier that we are using is svm classifier.
+**Hate speech** is becoming a lethal tool for cyber bullying and in spreading hatred online. this classifier can be used to classify tweets which contain hate speech, we are using a Word Bag approch here, and the classifier that we are using is svm classifier.